Another-19/kaboom-clone/README.md

-# Kaboom Clone - Kaboom Discovery Community
+# Kaboom Clone - Kaboom Discovery Community (Private)

-Edited: 01-03-2020
+Edited: 10-03-2020

-Discord: Kaboom Clone is mostly used for Kaboom Discovery Community (https://discord.gg/s7tR292).

 Reminder: This server will mostly NOT be updated since the /execute command was blocked from using it.
-Reminder: All blocked commands are located in commands.yml file.
+All blocked commands are located in commands.yml file.
 You can unblock them by editing them whatever you want.

-Information: Any in-game actions, commands and information are located in the #console channel (https://discordapp.com/channels/606489724080750592/644057230706212875/644060921743933440).
-You can run any commands by typing the command on the channel.
-Information: Kaboom Clone also allows you to create your own world by using the plugin Multiverse (https://dev.bukkit.org/projects/multiverse-core).
+Information: Any in-game actions, commands and information are logged in the logs folder.
+You can run any commands by typing the command on the console.
+Kaboom Clone also allows you to create your own world by using the plugin Multiverse (https://dev.bukkit.org/projects/multiverse-core).

-Warning: Any kaboom clones may have A HIGH RISK OF GETTING IP-LEAKED.
+Warning: Any kaboom clones may have a HIGH RISK of getting ip leaking.
 I recommended using a VPN before JOINING those servers.

-Important: You will have to edit the DiscordSRV configuration in order to make the discord bot working as fine.
-Important: This server is using PaperSpigot.
-DO NOT ATTEMPT CHANGING THIS TO SPIGOT.
-The extras plugin will not work because of that.
+Important: You will have to edit the DiscordSRV configuration in order to make the discord bot to show the console logs.
+This server used PaperSpigot 1.13.2.
+Please don't attempt changing to SPIGOT.
+Some commands from the extras plugin will not work because of this.

-Version: 1.12.2
-Contributors: AnotherGuy19 (https://github.com/AnotherGuy19), Michelle (https://twitch.tv/Michelle2632), Keneth, Mathias (https://github.com/mathiascode)
+Contributors: AnotherGuy19 (https://github.com/AnotherGuy19), Michelle (https://twitch.tv/Michelle2632), Keneth (Inactive), Mathias (https://github.com/mathiascode)